ArtemUntila/kotlin-analysis-slicing/kotlin-slicing/README.md

   - Property is used in elements, which line numbers are included in`slice.log` or which are included during static analysis:
     - Property has initializer — process initializer.
-    - Property has not initializer — find assignments to this variable and process them as an expressions.
+    - Property has not initializer — find assignments to this variable and process them.
   - Property is not used — skip.

 ```kotlin